TameemZahid/project1/Installation of MicroK8s.md

 **Re-enter the session for the group update to take place**

-exit             #logout and login again
+exit             // logout and login again